Cash-strapped election offices have fewer resources after bans on private grants

 “It was a total lifeline that otherwise never would have happened,” said Pete Duncan, the county clerk.
 “While we would love for it to have been federal or state funding that came in to help get this accomplished, that’s just not something that the feds or states are interested in doing.”

-The post Cash-strapped election offices have fewer resources after bans on private grants appeared first on Stateline.
+The post Cash-strapped election offices have fewer resources after bans on private grants appeared first on Wisconsin Examiner.